codethor0/human-behaviour-convergence/docs/model-data-card.md

 - **Storage:** CSV artefacts in `results/` and canned scenarios (coming soon) for explorer dropdowns.

 ## Limitations
-- Synthetic signals cannot predict real behaviour; they validate pipelines, not accuracy.
+- Synthetic signals cannot predict real behavior; they validate pipelines, not accuracy.
 - No uncertainty calibration beyond handcrafted confidence scores.
 - Does not model socio-economic or demographic attributes; region strings are free-text labels.